The other day, as we were sitting around the table eating lunch, the topic of conversation turned to “Remember when…”

 I also realized my children provide much of my embarrassing episodes, usually through no fault of their own because of their age or, haha, sheer numbers.

 I cannot count how many times I’ve been asked “Are they ALL yours?” or “Do you even have tv out there on the farm?” or “Did you even need a man to produce those girls?
-It’s like you took a cookie cutter and stamped them all out.”
-Most said in front of an audience so there is much laughter by others, leaving my younger children to ask, “What do they mean ‘do you need a man’ and ‘do you have a tv’?”
+It’s like you took a cookie cutter and stamped them all out.” (said when all I had at the time were six girls) Most of these comments were of course said in front of an audience so there is much laughter by others, leaving my younger children to ask, “What do they mean ‘do you need a man’ and ‘do you have a tv’?”
 I can’t say I have handled all those with grace.
 Okay, so maybe I might have be downright rude back.
 But only once or twice. 😀

 Oh the horror!
 I’m sure if a Mexican can turn a shade of red that would have been a time it became evident.

 I didn’t have any idea what to say.
 I tried to apologize but was flat out speechless.
 Her outburst was so unexpected and so, so . . .
 EMBARRASSING!